zeezxu/Repo01/README.md

 A spike testing on flight booking API using the Gatling plugin for Maven.
 Refer to the plugin documentation [on the Gatling website](https://gatling.io/docs/current/extensions/maven_plugin/) for usage.

-Flight booking API can be found in: https://github.com/sameerean/flight-booking/tree/master?tab=readme-ov-file#markdown-header-api-documentation-and-integration-testing
+Flight booking API can be found in [here](https://github.com/sameerean/flight-booking/tree/master?tab=readme-ov-file#markdown-header-api-documentation-and-integration-testing).

 This project is written in Java.

-Start testing by running src/test/java/Engine.java
+Start testing by running [this class](src/test/java/Engine.java).

-All test cases can be found in src/test/java/flightbookingDB
+All test cases can be found [here](src/test/java/flightbookingDB).

 It includes: